biocorecrg/RNAseq_course_2019/docs/linux_containers.md

 <br/>

-If you want to run the analysis on your own computer (**and if your computer has enough RAM; e.g., to build the STAR index for a mouse genome more than 20GB of RAM is needed**), you have the following options:
+If you want to run the analysis on your own computer (**and if your computer has enough RAM; e.g., 20+GB of RAM is needed to build the STAR index for a mouse genome**), you have the following options:

 1. *(difficult, time-consuming and might be impossible to install some software on some OSs)* Install all sofware on your own one-by-one; for detail, see [this Dockerfile](https://github.com/biocorecrg/RNAseq_course_2019/blob/master/Dockerfile).